notjerrygoh/Team-JRC-WRO-Future-Engineers-Engineering-Journal/schemes/README.md

 **Refer to Team JRC Robot Schematic Diagram (LT Spice Software) for the original file of the schematic diagram**
 ===

-Download LT Spice in order to run the file.
+Download LT Spice in order to open the file.